 Benicar Lawsuits are now being filed on behalf of people who were seriously injured by the side effects of this controversial blood pressure medication.
 Over the past several years, Benicar has been linked to chronic diarrhea, intestinal complications, sprue-like enteropathy, Celiac disease, and many other serious problems.
 Symptoms of Benicar side effects may take months or even years to develop after the patient begins a regimen with the drug.

-Free Benicar Lawsuit Evaluation: If you or a loved one has been injured by the side effects of Benicar (olmesartan), you should contact our law firm immediately.
-You may be entitled to compensation by filing a Benicar lawsuit and we can help.
+Free Benicar Lawsuits Evaluation: If you or a loved one has been injured by the side effects of Benicar (olmesartan), you should contact our law firm immediately.
+You may be entitled to compensation by filing a lawsuit and we can help.

 What is Benicar?